AppliedMechanicsLab/ENGN0310/Labs/StressStrainTensorLab.md

   (b) Clamp the ends of the strip to the Instron machine.

   (c) Set up the Instron machine for tensile  testing at displacement rate of $10~\rm mm/min$ (see [operation of Instron](Instron.md)).
-You will obtain a csv file containing the raw data (force vs displacement).

-  (d) Set up your phone by the silicone strip and take a picture of the strip before starting the tensile test.
-Make sure you don't move the phone until after you finish taking picture of the deformed strip in the next step.
+  (d) Using the camera provided, take a picture of the strip before starting the tensile test.
+Make sure you don't move the camera until after you finish taking picture of the deformed strip in the next step.

   (d) Start test, and take the picture of the strip at $10~\rm N$.